Tanz0rz/haxe-fmod/docs/guides/callbacks-and-3d.md

 ## Core channel callbacks

-Channels from `Sound.play` and `PcmStream.play` support `Channel.setCallback` with `ChannelEvent` values (end of playback, sync points).
+Channels from `Sound.play` and `PcmStream.play` support `Channel.setCallback` with `ChannelEvent` values (end of playback, sync points, virtual voice changes, occlusion), and `ChannelGroup.setCallback` delivers the occlusion event for 3D groups.
 They ride the same queue and the same per-frame drain.

 ## Listeners